honeycombio/refinery/rules.md

 Specifying `root.` causes the condition to be evaluated against the root span.
 For example, if the `Field` is `root.url`, then the condition will be processed using the url field from the root span.
 The setting `Scope: span` for a rule does not change the meaning of this prefix -- the condition is still evaluated on the root span and is treated as if it were part of the  span being processed.
-When using the `exists` or `not-exists` operators to check a field containing a `root.` prefix, if the trace has no root span, it will be treated as if the field did not exist.
+When using the `root.` prefix on a field with a `not-exists` operator, include the `has-root-span: true` condition in the rule.
+The `not-exists` condition on a `root.`-prefixed field will evaluate to false if the existence of the root span is not checked and the root span does not exist.
+The primary reason a root span is not present on a trace when a sampling decision is being made is when the root span takes longer to complete than the configured TraceTimeout.

 Type: `string`